-Space LawWe believe this part of law to be the clearest to negotiate.
+Space LawWe view this part of law as tricky, but not impossible to negotiate.
 In the Space Treaty:

-Article 1> potentially offers some weak resistance to an act of celestial appropriation, but is not categoric at all.
+Article 1> potentially offers some weak resistance to an act of celestial appropriation, but is not categoric at all [*common land].

-Article 2> blocks only national sovereign appropriation of celestial land.
+Article 2> “explicitly” blocks only NATIONAL appropriation of celestial land [a bit tricky].

 Article 6> is not a hurdle for us as we do not carry out any actual “activity” in Space.

 Article 8> does not apply as laser photons are NOT objects.
 Phycisists term them “massless”.

 Public International LawThis is the trickiest issue.
 The field is complex and by no means uniform.
 To make matters worse, we’re medically qualified, not lawyers.
 Doctors and lawyers have traditionally had a rather competitive abrasive relationship but we are most grateful for some good help in our research.
 As a result of our research we see that our unique decision to effect changes on Mars through laser use is actually very commensurate with the proof required for Factual Possession of a distant difficult land.

 Confidence level for laser safety

 Confidence In Negotiating Space Law